 3. Air Conditioner Smells Musty

-People who call us about this situation often mention their air conditioner smells like feet, dirty socks or a locker room when it’s on.
-Also known as dirty sock syndrome, this smell is usually linked to a grubby evaporator coil that has mold, mildew and bacteria buildup.
-Condensation can also make your home air conditioner smell bad.
-Dirty sock syndrome is most often seen in locations where you use heating at night and during the morning before turning on cooling later on.
+Homeowners who call us to report this problem often share their air conditioner smells like feet, dirty socks or a locker room when it runs.
+Also referred to as dirty sock syndrome, this smell is usually created by a filthy evaporator coil that has mold, mildew and bacteria buildup.
+Moisture can also make your home air conditioner smell bad.
+Dirty sock syndrome is most often seen in areas where you use heating at night and during the morning before turning on cooling later on.

 How to Fix It